yoctoalex/eap_lab/README.rst

 In order to access specific F5 Cloud Services, you need to subscribe to the corresponding service catalogs.

    `1.` Click on the **Your F5 Cloud** tab in the left navigation panel and you will see the available service catalogs, as well as services you have subscribed to, if any.
-For this lab you will need to click **Subscribe** to **Essential App Protect** services.
+For this lab you will need to subscribe to **Essential App Protect** services.

    .. figure:: _figures/2.png